ecabigting/DevNodeCheatSheets/crud.md

 })
 ```

-> declare a route to home(index) or root
-> this is to list all objects for the page
-> in this case blogposts
+4. Declare a route to home(index) or root this is to list all objects for the page in this case blogposts
 ```
 app.get('/', async (req,res)=>{
     // lets retrieve all blog post and hold them in blogposts varliable